noahzarro/netsec/README.md

 ![CHN C 14 room layout](chn_c_14_annotated.png)

 ## Exercise Tickets

 Because the exercise room should be large enough to accommodate everyone, we are not running a ticket system for the exercise sessions.
 Instead, you can just show up as normal.

 ## Lecture and Exercise Streams

-Every lecture and exercise session will be live streamed and a recording will be made available.
+Every lecture and exercise session will be streamed live and a recording will be made available.
 At this point we are still awaiting information from ETH about how this streaming will / should take place.

-# Asking questions
+## Asking Questions

 If you want to ask a question about any aspect the course, please use the [issue tracker](https://gitlab.inf.ethz.ch/PRV-PERRIG/netsec-course/netsec-2020-issues/-/issues).

-If your question does not contains personal or sensitive information, we encourage you to make the issue public.
+If your question does not contain personal or sensitive information, we encourage you to make the issue public.
 If you are uncomfortable with your question being visible to everyone, you can choose to make your issue [confidential](https://docs.gitlab.com/ee/user/project/issues/confidential_issues.html) by selecting the checkbox on the new issue page.
 Confidential issues cannot be seen by other students.

 If your question does contain personal or sensitive information, please mark the issue as confidential.

-Depending on how the lecture live streams will look like, we might provide another method for more real-time interaction during the lecture.
+Depending on what the lecture live streams will look like, we might provide another method for more real-time interaction during the lecture.

 ***Please do not send us questions by email.***

-# Handing in exercises
+## Handing in Exercises

 You can hand in exercises by creating a **confidential** issue with a title starting with `[exercise-hand-in]`.
 You can attach your solutions to this issue.